 One of the most well known and recognized blended families from recent history is the Brady Bunch.
 Do you remember them?
 It was a mom with 3 girls and dad with 3 boys who got married, moved in together and everything was great – not like many families I know!

 Family Counselling – Joint Family SystemAlthough the blending of families is increasingly more common it is also an extremely challenging and complex task.
 However, with time and support most blended families can manage to form positive, healthy and functional relationships with their members.

 There are many reasons for blended families to seek and obtain family counselling services.
 To begin, there are signs that children may exhibit to let parents directly or indirectly know that they are having a hard time adjusting to the new family form.
 Some of the direct ways a child may do this is by showing resentment or anger towards their new step-parent, displaying an increase in behavioural issues or having their grades at school start to fall.
 Some of the indirect ways a child may be trying to tell you they are having difficulty in the new blended family is by appearing uncomfortable communicating or interacting with members of the blended family, withdrawing from the blended family or displaying reduced interest in daily activities.

-It may be a good idea to explore family counselling services if you are going through a divorce or separation in which children are involved, need help with mediation, have separated and are now entering a new relationship or require support with parenting strategies.
+It may be a good idea to explore family counselling services if you are going through a divorce or separation in which children are involved, have separated and are now entering a new relationship or require support with parenting strategies.